Skip to main content

 Questions?
 Contact education@taftmuseum.org.

-Free for Taft members; $15 for non-members.
-Includes admission to special exhibitions and the museum’s collection galleries.
+Free for Taft members; $5 for non-members.
+Event admission includes the opportunity for attendees to view the special exhibition before the talk.

 GET TICKETS